Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/knn_anomaly_detection.md

 ## Model release

-To create a monitoring metric we have to deploy that KNN model as a separate model on the Hydrosphere platform.
+To create a monitoring metric, we have to deploy that KNN model as a separate model on the Hydrosphere platform.
 Let's save a trained model for serving.

 Python
 :   @@snip[train.py](snippets/knn_anomaly_detection/train.py) { #save-section }